Question: Will UHON 3008 be accepted as a substitute for my major research methods course?

 Question: How many credit hours do I have to take each semester?

-Answer: If you are receiving any type of financial assistance from the HID program, you must take a minimum of 15-credit hours per semester.
-If you are not on any type of financial assistance from the HID program, then you do not have to enroll in 15-credit hours each semester.
+Answer: If you are receiving any type of financial assistance from the HID program, you must take a minimum of 15 credit hours per semester.
+If you are not on any type of financial assistance from the HID program, you must take a minimum of 12 credit hours per semester.